Mere Christianity: Background

 After reading Lewis's The Problem of Pain James Welch, the Director of Religious Broadcasting for the BBC, wrote Lewis the following:I write to ask whether you would be willing to help us in our work of religious broadcasting ...
 The microphone is a limiting, and rather irritating, instrument, but the quality of thinking and depth of conviction which I find in your book ought sure to be shared with a great many other people.
 Welch suggested two potential subjects.
 Lewis responded with thanks and observed that modern literature, the first, did not suit him, choosing instead the Christian faith as Lewis understood it.

 In the preface to later editions, Lewis described his desire to avoid contested theological doctrine by focusing on core beliefs of the Christian Faith.
-The succinct and pithy language employed by Lewis enabled him to impact broad audiences, while retaining intellectual substance for more studied readers.

-Every Wednesday from 7:45 pm to 8 pm during August 1941, Lewis gave live talks entitled "Right or Wrong: A Clue to the Meaning of the Universe” which would become the first book in Mere Christianity.
+Every Wednesday from 7:45 pm to 8 pm during August 1941, Lewis gave live talks entitled "Right or Wrong: A Clue to the Meaning of the Universe" which would become the first book in Mere Christianity.
 The first set of talks became very popular and flooded Lewis with responses from an adoring and irate public.
-This feedback led to Lewis going back on air to answer listeners' questions.
+This feedback led to Lewis's going back on air to answer listeners' questions.

-The following January and February, Lewis gave the next set of talks on what would become “What Christians Believe”.
-The talks remained popular and because of the success of the newly released The Screwtape Letters, Lewis’s publisher was happy to publish the broadcast talks as books that year.
+The following January and February, Lewis gave the next set of talks on what would become "What Christians Believe".
+The talks remained popular and because of the success of the newly released The Screwtape Letters, Lewis's publisher was happy to publish the broadcast talks as books that year.

-In Autumn 1942, the third series of talks were, ironically, cut down from 15 to 10 minutes.
+In Autumn 1942, the third series of talks were cut down from 15 to 10 minutes.
 Due to a miscommunication, Lewis had prepared for 15 minutes, but added the cut material back into the next book and added several more chapters.

 The fourth set of talks did not take place until 1944.
 The script drafts had a much wider scope originally, and Lewis prepared for 10-minute talks when the BBC was giving him 15.
-The timing of these talks was important and strictly adhered to because due to technology and WWII, Germany would broadcast propaganda through the English-spoken "Lord Hawhaw" during any dead air.
-Due to the timing of the fourth set of talks (10:20 pm), Lewis said he couldn't do them all live and would have to record some.
+The timing of these talks was important and strictly adhered to due to technology and World War II, Germany would broadcast propaganda through the English-spoken "Lord Hawhaw" during any dead air.
+Due to the timing of the fourth set of talks (10:20 pm), Lewis said he could not do them all live and would have to record some.